 Data Privacy Notice for Adults

 We keep all of our patient’s records safely and in compliance with the Data Protection Act (1998) and General Data Protection Regulation (GDPR) 2018.
-This means that we will ensure that your information is processes fairly and lawfully.
+This means that we will ensure that your information is processed fairly and lawfully.

 What personal information de we need to hold?